nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/020_Peragus.md

     - For a droid, you don't take orders too well.
 Now tell me what happened.
     - And where was I when this was taking place?
     - There - you said "locked" again.
-    - Maybe you better explain the "stupor" part.
-    - ... took another route...
+    - But how did I get from the Harb...
     - Any idea what had attacked the small freighter?
     - What was this freighter that the Harbinger brought on board?
     - And the Ebon Hawk came here?